shawnesquivel/shawnesquivel/README.md

 # Hi there, I'm Shawn! 👋

-- 👨‍💻 **Full Stack Developer** who enjoy building things from the ground up
+- 👨‍💻 **Full Stack Developer** who enjoys building things from the ground up
 - 💪 **Strengths:** MERN Stack, with a heavy focus on ReactJS and NodeJS
-- 🪐 **Open Source Contributor** at https://github.com/jupyterlab/jupyterlab-git as an MLH Fellow.
+- 🪐 **Open Source Contributor** at https://github.com/jupyterlab/jupyterlab-git for the [MLH Fellowship](https://fellowship.mlh.io/programs/software-engineering) program
-- 👨🏽‍💻 **Software Developer** building frontend tools at Ekona Power (Clean Energy)
+- 👨🏽‍💻 **Software Developer** building frontend tools at [a clean energy company](https://www.ekonapower.com/)
-- 🔥 **Building A Side Hustle** by creating https://www.weeknightsandweekends.com/
+- 🔥 **Building A Side Hustle** by creating [a brand for Gen Z entrepreneurs](https://www.weeknightsandweekends.com/)
 - ⚛ **Currently Learning**: TypeScript and Python

 **What would you like to know more about?**